 Visitor Parking

-1. All visitors who park on the SUNY New Paltz campus must display a valid Visitor Parking Permit on the vehicle's dashboard or hanging from the rear view mirror, Monday-Friday between 6:30 a.m. - 6:30 p.m..
-The $1 permit can be obtained from the Welcome Center Monday-Friday 8:30 a.m.-5 p.m., or anytime from the Park-and-Pay machine located by the HAB circle and West entrance.
-The Visitor Permit is valid for the date of purchase only.
-(View our campus map.)
+1. All visitors who park on the SUNY New Paltz campus must display a valid Visitor/Day Parking Permit on the vehicle's dashboard or hanging from the rear view mirror, Monday - Friday between 6:30 a.m. - 6:30 p.m.
+Park & Pay machines are located in the entrance of the Rt.
+32 Lot, West entrance located on Hawk drive, off Rt.
+208 and Elting Lot adjacent to Parker Theater.
+A Visitor/Day Permit is valid for the date of purchase only. (view our campus map.)
+Visitor/Day Permits purchased from the Park & Pay machines are date-stamped for 24 hours from purchase time.
+They must be purchased each day if necessary, and cannot be pre-bought.

-3. Visitor permits allow visitors to park in any lot on campus EXCEPT for resident student lots.
-If you are staying overnight, make sure you park in either the Route 32 Lot (lot 28) or Walkill Lot (lot 30).
+3. Visitor/Day Permits allow visitors to park in any lot on campus EXCEPT for the Service Building Lot and resident student lots.
+Overnight (2 a.m. to 6 a.m.) visitor parking is allowed ONLY in Route 32 Lot or Wallkill Lot .

 4. All vehicles that are parked on SUNY New Paltz campus property must have a parking permit.
-Parking permits must be displayed on the dashboard of your car at all times while on campus.
+Park & Pay Day Permits must be displayed on the dashboard.
+Scratch-off Visitor/Day Permits must be hung from the rearview mirror.

-7. Handicapped spaces are labeled as such and are designated by blue paint.
-Under NO circumstances are you allowed to park in such a space without a PROPERLY DISPLAYED, VALID, HANDICAPPED PERMIT.
+7. Disability spaces are labeled as such and are designated by blue paint.
+Any Blue Grid area is considered as part of the designated disability space adjacent to it.
+Under NO circumstance is parking allowed in a disability space without a properly displayed, valid disability permit.
 The minimum fine for this offense is $75.00.
-You must also display a valid SUNY parking permit at all times.
-The handicapped permit expiration date and both permit numbers must be clearly visible.
+You must also display a valid SUNY New Paltz parking permit at all times.
+The disability permit expiration date and both permit numbers must be clearly visible.

-8. All parking citations must be paid at the Parking Office (HAB 35) or by mail within ten (10) business days.
+8. All Parking citations must be paid online using our online services portal, in person at the Parking Office located in Wooster Hall, Office of Student Accounts, Rm 114, or by mail within ten (10) business days.
 Failure to do so will result in a $5.00 late fee per violation.

 10. Parking shall be within the confines of one (1) legal parking space.
 A legal parking space is designated by the area between two (2) white painted lines on the paved lot surface.
 No motor vehicle may be parked in or on any of the following: